Genealogy Webinar Request

 In 2007, Kathryn took a chance travelling from Canada to Utah to give her first genealogy presentation.
-Since then, Kathryn has continued to speak about Canadian genealogy at genealogy society meetings, webinars, workshops, conferences and research institutes both in-person and virtually (webinars).
+Since then, Kathryn has continued to speak about Canadian family history at genealogy society meetings, webinars, workshops, conferences, and research institutes both in-person and virtually (webinars).

 Contact Kathryn at